 Each was a fairly expensive reader, obviously given with an intent to show a level of interest and suggest rich rewards.
 Sparking hers up, Aali found it locked to display the intended offer.
 While it started playing the included message, she couldn't do more than control the playback.
 Unable to get to the device itself, Aali decided to dump it, ignoring the well-dressed spokesman and his message.
 Brian's device wasn't locked, but he saw Eikusdi putting hers down and took it to see if he could unlock it.
 After a good fifteen minutes working, Brian got to the base system and deleted the locking file.
 Once rebooted, he got full access and could play the message or load other chips and crystals.
 To be sure, Brian verified the message was not damaged before killing it and setting it down.
 He then told Eikusdi they should separate out all the chips and crystals before moving the stuff they wanted to keep into the office.
 As they worked, Brian periodically looked up to wave to, pose for or taunt the media.

-In the office, Emkir's priorities for the bids were to sort into piles including 'possibly too good to be believed', 'Worth looking at', 'Independent stations' and those offers that were 'right out'.
+In the office, Emkir wanted the bids sorted into piles including 'possibly too good to be believed', 'Worth looking at', 'Independent stations' and offers that were 'right out'.
 As a result, those working with the bids checked each document, or set of documents, for a money value, organizing by that and ignoring any other elements of the offer.
 As they worked, they discussed going to the festival the next day and comm'd Zach and Rol to discuss how to get there.
 When the taxi driver was brought up, Mikah told Zach to set something up with him.
 Zach agreed, planning to call the next day, as he was working with his emails at the moment.
 While talking, Zach told Rol about what he was seeing in the offers from the networks.
 Confused about the lack of solid results, Rol asked about the bids received in the bay?
 Zach reminded him that was Emkir's plan.

 Eventually, Rol finished up in his stateroom and went down to join Emkir, Mikah, and Ms. Vik in sorting.
 As he arrived, he asked about any sense of how the offers were going.
 Emkir was vague about his answer, as he still had no real data.
 When Rol pushed, Emkir said he'd have an answer in three days, which surprised Rol.
 Emkir explained that any offers they didn't consider by then would just be disposed of as he indicated the huge number of bids.
 When Rol asked if they had any sense at all from the bids, Mikah grabbed a stack off the top and started reading a range of numbers that jumped all over the spectrum.
 As she finished, Emkir explained he'd received a large number of electronic bids too, which he was thinking of handing off to Zach to investigate.
 As Emkir looked over the piles of undealt with emails, Rol reminded him not to burn himself out because he still needed to play agent to negotiate the interview.

 Mikah and Inger returned to sorting as Rol began helping and he asked, "So what do you know about our new crew member?"
-Rol had gotten the impression in the galley they'd met before she signed on.
+Rol had the impression, from how they acted in the galley, that they'd met before she signed on.
 Emkir admitted he knew her "rather well", having met her in the war.
 Pausing to consider, Emkir said "She's a good Scout, good in combat and the sort of person you'd want to have at your back."
 Rol nodded asking, "So where is she staying?
 I know all the staterooms are taken." and Emkir said she'd be staying with him.
 This caused Rol to pause before saying "I take it then that you know her quite well?"
 Emkir admitted they knew each other very well, and had each thought the other died in the war.
 Rol wondered what would happen when they had their first argument, but was comforted that Eikusdi was less of an unknown.

 A short time later Zach comm'ed Mikah, to ask if they were moving from the ship into the berth bunks?
 Rol heard this and said he'd enjoy larger quarters while they were in port.
 Mikah considered that it would save on ship-board consumables and expenses as Zach reminded her this was why they paid for the food in the berth galley.
 Ms. Vik, unfamiliar with the technical issues of ship-board life, asked if someone should stay aboard, just to keep an eye on systems, but that was not a concern.
 As a result, Mikah called everyone and had them set up time from what they're doing to move into the bunks.
 They all agreed and took time to pack for a week before moving.